petervolvowinz/location-server-ghub/README.md

   returns the current deployed server version as a string
   ```

-  Go structs as example wich is JSON encoded and the passed to the client.
+  Go structs as an example.
+The structs are JSON encoded and then passed to the client in the http reponse.
 Corresponding data structures is needed on the client side to encode the reponse:
   ```
   type Warninglst struct{
 	  Warnings []GPSLocation	`json:"warnings"`